HanhVy/Inventory-Analysis/README.md

 for creating new column following DAX expression was written,

      Profit_2020 = Stock[Revenue_2020]-(Stock[COGS]*Stock[2020_units_sold])

--Step 15:  A clustered column chart was also added to the report design area representing the Profit_2020/ Category.
+- Step 17:  A clustered column chart was also added to the report design area representing the Profit_2020/ Category.

-Profit dominated by “home accessories” in 2020 with $110K.
+=> Profit dominated by “home accessories” in 2020 with $110K.
 The item “Grow a flytrap or sunflower” is a top seller with more than 16,000 items sold.

--Step 16:  Create Drill Through to more detail revenue, profit, COGS about items of category group.
+- Step 18:  Create Drill Through to more detail revenue, profit, COGS about items of category group.